-This Web site, emails or other alerting lists we may offer must not be relied upon as a primary source for severe weather information or warnings.
+This Website, emails, social media updates or other alert notifications Dorchester County may offer must not be relied upon as a primary source for severe weather information or warnings.
 The Internet can have a highly unpredictable delivery time for reasons far beyond our control.

 Emergency Managers strongly recommend that you have a NOAA Weather Radio for timely severe weather warnings and other official emergency alerts.
 If you live in a mobile or manufactured home a NOAA Weather Radio is a MUST HAVE!
 Many local electronics retailers carry NOAA Weather Radios at a reasonable price ($35-$45).
 A NOAA Weather Radio could also be the ONLY means of receiving official emergency public information if broadcast media stations are off the air.